New Year's Eve: Nigeria

 In Nigeria, Nigerians often Celebrate the New Year's Eve by going to church; others go to nightclubs and parties organized by individuals, communities, and other organizations.

 In Lagos, a year-end festival known as Lagos Countdown (later renamed One Lagos Fiesta) was first held in 2012, as part of an effort to establish tourism-oriented New Year's festivities more in line with those of other major metropolitan areas.

 Rwanda

 In Rwanda, Rwandans celebrate New Year's Eve by going to church, taking part in social gatherings and organizing family activities.
 The services usually start from 6 pm for the Roman Catholic church and 10 pm for the Protestants.
 At 00:00, at midnight, the president delivers an end-of-year address which is broadcast live on many radio and television stations.
 Fireworks were introduced in recent years, with the most significant displays happening at Kigali Convention Centre, Rebero Hill, Mount Kigali.

 South Africa

-In South Africa, South Africans vote on a top ten music countdown before 31 December.[Citation needed] When the countdown reaches number one, the song with the most votes plays on all the country's radio stations.
+In South Africa, South Africans vote on a top ten music countdown before 31 December.
+When the countdown reaches number one, the song with the most votes plays on all the country's radio stations.
 Fireworks are lit all around South Africa.
 South Africans engage in occasional drinking and braais.